stayZ3RO/home-network-infrastructure-HA-DNS/README.md

 Phase 3 will introduce **high availability DNS**, eliminating the single point of failure by:

 * Adding a secondary Pi-hole node
-* Synchronizing configurations between nodes
+* Synchronizing configurations
-* Implementing failover using a virtual IP
+* Implementing failover with a virtual IP
-* Ensuring continuous DNS availability even if one node fails
+* Ensuring uninterrupted DNS availability